pirocorp/Object-Oriented-Design/13. DDD/Elements of a Domain Model.md

 ## Using GUIDs or Ints for Identity Values

 GUIDs as Unique Identifiers with No Database Dependency.
 It is easier for the CRUD entities (not designed with the DDD) to use `int` for their identities (database-generated identities).
 For DDD entities (ex.: Appointment), using GUIDs is much easier than relying on a database.
+Not only is it easier, but it follows DDD principles more clearly.